Oracle co-CEO Mark Hurd dead at 62: Report

 I love Oracle and wish you all success during my absence.

-FOX Business's Maria Bartiromo interviewed Hurd one year ago this month, you can watch the full clip below.
+FOX Business's Maria Bartiromo interviewed Hurd last year.

 Hurd, a longtime tech executive, spent the bulk of his career at Hewlett-Packard before being forced out over claims of sexual harassment.